caseykneale/PickingALanguage2020/fieldnotes/adventure.md

 Okay so, Haskell wasn't my cup of tea.
 Despite having only spent 2-3 weeks with it I'll always have a fond reverence for its ambition.
 Right up there with LISP.
 To be fair I did find learning basic Haskell easier than learning basic Rust.
 That said...
 I can gaurantee difficult haskell is exponentially more difficult than difficult Rust!
 Anyways, with monads and a few other doo-dads under my belt, I decided something more imperitive would make life easy.

 ## F# - Graph API
 F# was interesting,I was using a *.NET* language on Ubuntu.
-Something that in 2015 I didn't think would ever happen.
+That's something that in 2015 I didn't think would ever happen.
 The support for the language via VSCode was quite good.
 Writing a BFS was trivial because while loops and side effects exist in F#,
 ```fsharp
 let breadthFirstTraversal (g : Graph<'w>) (id : int) =
     let mutable visitted =